moliver28/research-handbook/content/handbook/entity/gmbh-germany.md

   - GitLab may receive reimbursement of these payments from the team member's health insurance carrier.
 Please provide the Absence Management team at `leaves@domain` with the name of your insurance provider and Versichertennummer (insurance number).
   - The Absence Management team will then send payroll the team member's insurance details.
 - If [eligible](/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave), paid Parental Leave at GitLab will start from the beginning of the Maternity Protection Period and run concurrently with any statutory allowances, if applicable.
 - If you wish to take Parental Leave directly after your Maternity Protection Period ends, you may do so.
-If eligible, GitLab will pay up to 16 weeks of your total leave (including Maternity Protection), the rest will be unpaid.
+If eligible, GitLab will pay up to 16 weeks of your total leave (not including the Maternity Protection period), the rest will be unpaid.

 **Table for birthing person**